How is Zeffy free?

 • Better possibility for securing grants

-• Potential tax-deductible donations to motivate more donors
+• Potential tax-deductible charitable contributions to motivate more donors

 • Additional fees and application process